Nilesh2000/minimal/README.md

 ## Support

 If you have any questions or need help, please open an issue on [GitHub](https://github.com/Nilesh2000/minimal/issues).
-If you use the theme or found it useful you can support me by leaving a star
+If you use the theme or found it useful you can support me by leaving a star on the repo.

 ## License